 - Pain that’s worse when walking downstairs or downhill

 - Popping or grinding experiences in the knee

-What’s the Treatment for Knee Cap?
+Treatment for Pain Above Knee Cap

 - Rest the knee.
 As much as possible, attempt to avoid putting weight on your knee.